ElyesKhechine/aerobotix-glider-design-and-simulation-project/README.md

 ## Project Presentation

-For a detailed overview of the project, including methodologies, findings, and outcomes, please refer to the [Project Presentation](https://docs.google.com/presentation/d/e/2PACX-1vTsW1N3W1YSvEJk3JFrCracrbrgYmyUIAcd7KNhNLnCnoJQZnKR9SeIlvHqWr0Ynw/pub?start=false&loop=false&delayms=3000).
+For a detailed overview of the project, including methodologies, findings, and outcomes, please refer to the [project presentation](https://docs.google.com/presentation/d/e/2PACX-1vTsW1N3W1YSvEJk3JFrCracrbrgYmyUIAcd7KNhNLnCnoJQZnKR9SeIlvHqWr0Ynw/pub?start=false&loop=false&delayms=3000).

-## Getting Started

-### Installation

-1. Ensure compatibility and proper setup of design software such as AutoCAD, PredimRC, and XFOIL.
-2. Familiarize yourself with aerodynamics principles and aircraft design concepts.

 ### Usage

-1. Begin by designing the aircraft's components using AutoCAD or similar software.
+1. Begin by designing the aircraft's components using AutoCAD or similar software following the methodologies outlined in this project.
 2. Perform aerodynamic analysis using PredimRC and XFOIL to optimize wing and stabilizer designs.
 3. Proceed with the assembly of the aircraft components according to the finalized design.